econoalchemist/COLDCARD-BlackBox/01-COLDCARD.md

   <img width="605" height="454" src="assets/Choose PIN.jpg">
 </p>

 After hitting <kbd>OK</kbd> you will get one more warning about the risk of losing or forgetting your PIN.
 After reading that, you can enter your PIN prefix.
-Use the included notecard to write down your PIN prefix then hit <kbd>OK</kbd>.
+Use the included note card to write down your PIN prefix then hit <kbd>OK</kbd>.

 <p align="center">
   <img width="454" height="341" src="assets/EnterPreFix.jpg">
   <img width="454" height="341" src="assets/EnterPreFix2.jpg">
 </p>

 Next you will be presented with your two anti-phishing words.
-Write these down on your notecard.
+Write these down on your note card.

 <p align="center">
   <img width="605" height="454" src="assets/AntiPhishingWords.jpg">
 </p>

-Next, enter your PIN suffix, then write it down on the notecard and hit <kbd>OK</kbd>.
+Next, enter your PIN suffix, then write it down on the note card and hit <kbd>OK</kbd>.

 <p align="center">
   <img width="454" height="341" src="assets/EnterSuffix.jpg">